A Reminiscence in Isolation: For George

 “I think I’m going to help my folks out, Gene, and sign up with the Marines.”
 Scholarship or not, things were tight at home and George thought the extra bucks and the GI Bill would really help.
 The sky was the limit after that, and he was probably right.

 “George, come on, man.
 You gotta be shitting me!”
-It was all I could come up when I could take a breath.
+It was all I could come up with when I could take a breath.
 Tact was not a strong suit of mine at nineteen.
 “George, do the math, that’s your thing.
 Nam’ll be history before you can even graduate.
 Get your ass in Berkeley, or Notre Dame, wherever, for chrissake.
 Wait it out.”

 I think he said he had five or six brothers and sisters, that it was just not that easy.
 It made me feel like I actually was “a fortunate son…the fortunate one.”
 The way things turned out who could argue?
 Decades later I still wish I would have pushed the issue, but given George’s circumstances, would it have made any difference?
 Probably not.
 I knew damn well, though, that there was a gunny sergeant out there, somewhere, who would eat him alive, scholarship or no scholarship.